September 4, 2009

 February 13, 2009

-"The tank water is dyed red with the blood of the dead," cries the poem about the battle.
-From that history has been more than 2100 years, but Dutugamunu is today one of the most beloved by nationalist elements of the Sinhalese majority, which dominates the state in the Indian Ocean island.
-In Sri Lanka still running blood.
+“El agua del tanque se tintó de rojo con la sangre de los muertos”, clama el poema sobre la batalla.
+From that history has been more than 2100 years, but Dutugamunu is today one of the most beloved by the elements of the majority Sinhalese nationalists, which dominates the island state in the Indian Ocean.
+En Sri Lanka sigue corriendo sangre.
 And it's no secret that its president, Mahinda Rajapaksa, dreams of emulating the legendary Dutugamunu, in view of the military offensive that has brought to its knees in the north to the Tamil Tigers.

-"If there were no civilians there, it would not take even a day to destroy it," replies the other end of the line military spokesman in Sri Lanka, Udaya Nanayakkara.
-In the last year and a half, the troops have conquered a territory larger than the province of Seville-about 14,800 square kilometers and has cornered the Tamil Tigers (LTTE) in a corner jungle in northeastern Sri Lanka.
+"If there were no civilians there, we would soon destroy even a day," replies the other end of the line military spokesman in Sri Lanka, Udaya Nanayakkara.
+In the last year and a half, the troops have conquered a territory larger than the province of Seville-about 14,800 square kilometers and has cornered the Tamil Tigers (LTTE) in a jungle in the northeast corner of Sri Lanka.

-But their successful offensive, supported an overwhelming superiority in weapons and an army 15 times more numerous than the guerrillas, now faces the barrier humanitarian aid organizations and various powers remind the Government: UN says that in the last bastions guerrillas There are some 250,000 civilians trapped and helpless before the bombing of government aircraft, the fighting incessant and alleged pressure-and shooting-of guerrillas to not run away from the last areas under their control.
+But their successful offensive, supported an overwhelming superiority in weapons and an army 15 times more numerous than the guerrillas, now faces the barrier humanitarian aid organizations and various powers remind the Government: UN says that in the last bastions guerrillas 250,000 civilians are trapped and defenseless against government aircraft bombing, fighting and alleged incessant pressures-and shooting-of guerrillas to flee not the last areas under their control.

 "We can not give a deadline, because we need to minimize the harm to civilians," said Nanayakkara.
 That is also the Ceylonese government's official version, but so far the civilian factor earlier stopped progress.
 And standalone versions are very unkind: UN spokesman in the country, Gordon Weiss, last week accused the army of slaughter 52 civilians dead.
-Reason for hawks Government calling for the evacuation of foreign aid workers: the witnesses are at risk because they are unsafe.
+Reason I ask Government Hawks evacuation of foreign aid workers: the witnesses are at risk because they pose a risk.

-"We have about 20 employees in the field, but I can not pinpoint where they are.
+"We have about 20 workers in the field, but I can not pinpoint where they are.
 Some are with patients, others have been displaced.
 We are concerned about hygiene, shelter, medicines.
 Since late January has not been possible to bring humanitarian aid to war zones, "says the Red Cross spokeswoman, Sarasi Wijeratne.
-Your organization is the only one authorized by the contestants to operate.
+His is the only organization authorized by the contenders to operate.

 Others walked-he wrote in reference to President Mahinda Rajapakasa-in the shadow of death that your Presidency has meant for the freedom they once fought hard.
 You can never forget that my death took place before your eyes.
 As anguished as I know you'll also know that you will have no choice but to forgive my murderers ".